 Once the draft CEIP was prepared, it was posted for public review on our website.
-The CEIP informational page on our website additionally contains information around the CEIP.
+The CEIP informational page on our website (www.clarkpublicutilities.com/CEIP) also contains additional information around the CEIP.
 We solicited feedback on the plan from customers through the avenues identified above.